MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-direct-line-3-0-send-activity.md

 ---
 title: Send an activity the bot - Bot Service
 description: Learn how to send activity information to bots.
-See how to use the Direct Line 3.0 protocol to send information about message, typing, and custom activities.
+See how to use version 3.0 of the Direct Line API to send Activity objects with optional attachments.
 author: RobStand
 ms.author: kamrani
 manager: kamrani